Guide

 Step 2: Make Your First Deposit

 To start trading, you need to deposit some funds.
-Open Mandi accepts two stablecoins:
+Open Mandi accepts USDC.

 There are a couple of rules to keep in mind: